Shift Drink Pop-Up events organized by Counter Culture Unite Community for a Cause

 Photos from Counter Culture Coffee.
 Counter Culture Coffee

-Through the gloom and isolation of the pandemic’s worldwide spread Some extremely incredible things were born out of it–gatherings or food items which brought people closer in unimaginable ways.
+Through the gloom and isolation of the pandemic’s worldwide spread Some literally remarkable things were born out of it–gatherings or food items which brought people closer in unimaginable ways.
 And lots of of them have stayed on for good reasons.
-Counter Culture Coffee’s (CCC) monthly pop-up event, Shift Beverage, was among them.
+Counter Culture Coffee’s (CCC) monthly pop-up event, Shift Ingest, was among them.

 In 2020, the training facilities were dark and unoccupied as the country and world went into a state of shut-down.
 Trevor Clark of the Asheville, N.C., training center determined of interacting with people once more and, perhaps more important, to serve coffee to them.

-“Trevor created Shift Ingest in Asheville in the year 2020 to revive the training centre space following the pandemic,” says Counter Culture’s national wholesale education manager, Jenna Gotthelf, who is located in New York.
+“Trevor created Shift Drink in Asheville in the year 2020 to revive the training centre space following the pandemic,” says Counter Culture’s national wholesale education manager, Jenna Gotthelf, who is located in New York.
 “The Asheville Training Center is located in the Center for Craft co-working space–the building is equipped with a roll-up garage door.
 Trevor came up with the brilliant idea of opening the garage and provide coffee to the Asheville community that is located close to the training facility.
-The idea came from the idea of making the many delicious coffee experiences accessible through PWYW (pay what you want) donation structure , where the proceeds go to (Asheville nonprofit that is dedicated to healing racial wounds and organizing culturally) Prized.”
+The idea came from the idea of creating the a lot of delicious coffee experiences accessible through PWYW (pay what you want) donation structure , where the proceeds go to (Asheville nonprofit that is dedicated to healing racial wounds and organizing culturally) Prized.”

-Shift Consume started as a modest pop-up that had an uninspiring coffee menu and featured drinks that were signature, Jenna continues, and the model has been so successful in bringing people together that “Trevor graciously entrusted us to create the Shift Consume idea and bring it to the national level and expand our reach but still adhering to the goal of the initiative: excellent coffee is available to everyone.”
+Shift Ingest started as a modest pop-up that had an uninspiring coffee menu and featured drinks that were signature, Jenna continues, and the model has been so successful in bringing people together that “Trevor graciously entrusted us to create the Shift Ingest idea and bring it to the national level and expand our reach but still adhering to the intention of the initiative: excellent coffee is available to everyone.”

-Jenna describes the atmosphere of Shift Beverage events as being “like the atmosphere of a coffee shop.
+Jenna describes the atmosphere of Shift Ingest events as being “like the atmosphere of a coffee shop.
 Visitors are invited to come to the cafe to meet up with friends.
-There’s always a chance to discover more about deep dives into the subject and conversations at our training centres.
-While we all serve similar drinks throughout the nation nevertheless, each region is distinct and therefore it could feel a different at the Shift Drink or a Shift Drink in NYC or Dallas or Miami or L.A.”
+There’s always a chance to learn more about deep dives into the subject and conversations at our training centres.
+While we all serve similar drinks throughout the nation nevertheless, each region is distinct and therefore it could feel a different at the Shift Drink or a Shift Ingest in NYC or Dallas or Miami or L.A.”

-It’s the Boston Cream, the signature beverage invented by Joe Capatosto for June’s Haley House fundraising Shift Ingest event.
+It’s the Boston Cream, the signature ingest invented by Joe Capatosto for June’s Haley House fundraising Shift Drink event.

 Shift Ingest expands across the nation

-Under Jenna’s direction, Shift Ingest continues in the same altruistic and grassroots style of making things easy and increasing awareness and hopefully money for local nonprofits within the CCC’s regional areas.
+Under Jenna’s direction, Shift Beverage continues in the same altruistic and grassroots style of making things easy and increasing awareness and hopefully money for local nonprofits within the CCC’s regional areas.
 “Each month, regional teams pick one nonprofit in their area that they will highlight at Shift Consume,” Jenna says.
-“This provides us the chance for us to use our nationwide platform to raise money locally and provides regional teams the chance to meet with neighbors and triggers they are passionate about.”
+“This offers us the chance for us to utilize our nationwide platform to raise money locally and offers regional teams the chance to meet with neighbors and causes they are passionate about.”

 The events are held on the Friday that is the end each month.

-Counter Culture’s Shift Consume events are open to all and are totally free.
-Each event will feature an unique signature consume that was developed by one of CCC’s staffmembers, and every one is a fundraising event for a charity in among the CCC’s local communities.
+Counter Culture’s Shift Ingest events are open to all and are entirely free.
+Each event will feature an unique signature consume that was developed by among CCC’s staffmembers, and every one is a fundraising event for a charity in one of the CCC’s local communities.

-Shift Consume Event in Emeryville, Calif., July 29
+Shift Drink Event in Emeryville, Calif., July 29

 The July Shift Ingest events at CCC’s Training Centers will be on Friday the 29th of July.
-These will be special, because they will be the first time CCC’s Bay Area Training Center, which is located in Emeryville, Calif.–will participate.
+These will be special, due to the reality that they will be the first time CCC’s Bay Area Training Center, which is located in Emeryville, Calif.–will participate.
 The events will take place between 11 a.m. until 2 p.m. at each of the training centers.

-If you are unable to make it to any of the July Shift Ingest events You can still contribute to Planting Justice via this QR code.
+If you are unable to make it to any of the July Shift Drink events You can still contribute to Planting Justice via this QR code.

-“Our sipping inspiration is the Irish Coffee from The Buena Vista The bar that is said to serve the very first Irish Coffee outside of Ireland,” says Katie.
+“Our sipping inspiration is the Irish Coffee from The Buena Vista The bar that is said to serve the extremely first Irish Coffee outside of Ireland,” says Katie.
 “The bar is located in the renowned San Francisco setting (cable cars!
 Ghirardelli Square!
-Piers!) and has a reputation for serving the perfect versions of the traditional coffee ingest.
-The fundamental ingredients of The Buena Vista’s Irish Coffee are sugar, coffee, whiskey, and a luxuriously whipped-but-drinkable cream.”
+Piers!) and has a reputation for serving the best versions of the traditional coffee ingest.
+The basic ingredients of The Buena Vista’s Irish Coffee are sugar, coffee, whiskey, and a luxuriously whipped-but-drinkable cream.”

-The interesting aspect, Katie explains, is that the consume brews utilize of coffee chaff as a component.
+The interesting factor, Katie explains, is that the consume brews utilize of coffee chaff as a component.
 “To make a non-alcoholic alternative for whiskey, we pondered that chaff could be a base flavor.
 Chaff is the coffee bean’s husk that gets removed when roasting.
-It’s thin and static, which means it’s messy to work with nevertheless this doesn’t mean that it’s not valuable: Chaff brews an great addition to compost.
-It’s kept from a separate barrel, which roasters empty several times a day, and then bagging it into GrainPro bags for gardeners in the area to scoop it up and recycle,” Katie explains.
+It’s thin and static, which suggests it’s messy to work with nevertheless this doesn’t mean that it’s not valuable: Chaff makes an fantastic addition to compost.
+It’s kept from a separate barrel, which roasters empty numerous times a day, and then bagging it into GrainPro bags for gardeners in the area to scoop it up and recycle,” Katie explains.
 “When it is made into a drink the chaff will have an almost buttery-like, grainy taste.
 To improve our ‘whiskey’ and increase the complexity we added a good cocoa powder as well as vanilla extract.”

 Sponsor Oatly contributes $500 and the amount of product required to every event.
 “Drinks are PWYW.
 We encourage people to make a donation via QR codes that connect to GoLively fundraisers that we organize every month,” Jenna says.
 “No one will be denied a donation for not offering.”

-Due to a schedule conflict the center for training at Boston won't participate in the July Shift Ingest celebration, nevertheless other centers will.
+Due to a schedule conflict the center for training at Boston won't participate in the July Shift Drink celebration, but other centers will.

-The Shift consume is open for everyone and is free, but it is recommended to RSVP by submitting the EventBrite invitations for each training center, which can be found from this collection.
+The Shift drink is open for everyone and is free, however it is recommended to RSVP by submitting the EventBrite invitations for each training center, which can be found from this collection.

 This article was first published at Barista Magazine, an online magazine dedicated to baristas and coffee professionals.